 LL.M.: merit-based funding, often enough to cover tuition costs

 Awards are available for international students, First Nations students and students from other visible minorities and incoming graduate students.
 Applicants are encouraged to apply for the Provincial OGS scholarships.
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) $7,500 (PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (masters) or $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

 LL.M.: high standing in a J.D. / LLB or equivalent.